MayankPandey710/Excel_Sales_Dashboard/README.md

 What sets this project apart is its interactivity and simplicity—everything is neatly designed into one cohesive interface.
 All data points can be filtered and explored without writing a single line of code, making it accessible even to non-technical users.
 The dashboard also maintains visual consistency using matching color palettes, neat spacing, and a clean font style for better readability.

 This project demonstrates how Excel can go beyond spreadsheets and serve as a powerful dashboarding tool.
-Whether used by sales managers, analysts, or executives, this dashboard enables smarter, faster decision-making using real-time data insights.
+Whether used by sales managers, analysts, or executives, this dashboard enables smarter, faster decision-making using real-time datas insights.